 Students have the right to appeal the College's decision not to approve transfer credits.
-Students may submit to the Dean a letter of appeal including any back up documentation that supports the claim.
+Students may submit to the Dean of Academic Affairs a letter of appeal including any back up documentation that supports the claim.
 Appeals will be evaluated, and a response provided, within 30 days.